chenkianwee/cheatsheet/cheatsheet/docs/012approach.md

 ### Online job platform
 - list of job platform: https://www.bluehost.com/blog/best-freelancer-websites-consider-popular-niche/?utm_campaign=pmax_PPC&utm_source=googleads&utm_medium=genericsearch&channelid=P61C101S570N0B5578A2D4499E0000V338&ds_k=&gad_source=5&gclid=EAIaIQobChMI7pO24easiAMVkEpHAR019xS3EAAYAiAAEgI4t_D_BwE&gclsrc=aw.ds

+### Opensource business model
+- indicators for an open source project
+1. Is there a community that contributes and support your open source product: e.g. github stars, number of contributors
+2. Is there a need for your open source product: e.g. number of downloads for your product, usage number of your product
+3. If both (1) and (2) what is the value your company can bring to the users of your product.
+4. There are 3 main business model
+    - provide support and service for your open source product: e.g. redhat -> their biz is strong capability to deliver services and support whenever you need them.
+    - Software as a service (SaaS): e.g. TimescaleDB, provide hosting and make it much easier for your users to use your software
+    - Open core and provide paid features: e.g. cesiumJS

 ## Teaching digital AEC through the computational approach
 You need students to have knowledge on all of these 3 area
 - Models: